 As Spotting Danger points out, when a criminal reaches for a gun, it usually looks like he's reaching for his wallet with one hand – either from his back pants pocket, rear waistband, or the inside front of his jacket.
 If the gun is tucked into his front waistband, he'll probably use two hands – one to lift his loose shirt that's been hiding the gun, the other to grab the gun.
 In any event, by the time he gets the gun into position to fire, you can be already running away in full stride.

 Beyond extremely close range (0-3 feet is "point-blank range" and

 3-9 feet is "close range"), handguns are very difficult to shoot

 accurately.
 According to Sanford Strong, retired San Diego police SWAT

 team instructor and author of “Strong on Defense,” police officers miss

 with 75 percent of close-range shots while criminals miss with 96 percent of close-range shots.
 And a moving target is even more difficult to hit.

-Besides, according to J.J.
-Bittenbinder, Chicago police detective and author of “Tough Target,” U.S. Department of Justice statistics show there’s only a 12 percent chance that the criminal mind of a robber will call attention to himself by firing a gun in a populated area (at any range) and only a 3 percent chance of hitting you fatally.
+Besides, J.J.
+Bittenbinder, Chicago police detective and author of “Tough Target,” as well as the U.S. Department of Justice statistics say there’s only a 12 percent chance that the criminal mind of a robber will call attention to himself by firing a gun in a populated area (at any range) and only a 3 percent chance of hitting you fatally.

 However, knives are more easily hidden, more quickly drawn, and have no “loudness deterrent” because they're silent.
 Still, throw down your wallet as you run to safety.
 For complete details, see Victim’s Options and Kidnapping.